Surface-tension-driven evolution of a viscoplastic liquid coating the interior of a cylindrical tube: Model Formulation

 with other variables remaining unstretched.
 The resulting scaled, dimensionless equations are given in Appendix \ref{app:derivation}.

 To derive the long-wave evolution equation, we propose a similar flow structure in the long-wave model to that of the thin-film theory of \citet{BALMFORTH199965}.
-Where the fluid is yielded, the flow is separated into a shear-dominated region, $\psi\leq r\leq1$, adjacent to the no-slip boundary, where the shear stress is large compared with the normal stresses, and a region of plug-like flow, $ R\leq r < {\psi}$, adjacent to the free surface, where the axial velocity $w$ is independent of $r$ (figure \ref{fig:geometry}).
-The surface $r=\psi$ is defined as the boundary between these two regions.
+Where the fluid is yielded, the flow is separated into a shear-dominated region, $\psi\leq r\leq1$, adjacent to the no-slip boundary, where the shear stress is large compared with the normal stresses, and a region, $ R\leq r < {\psi}$, adjacent to the free surface, where we say the flow is \say{plug-like} as the axial velocity, $\hat{w}$, is independent of $r$ (figure \ref{fig:geometry}).
 We make separate expansions for the velocities and stresses in the shear-dominated and plug-like regions.
-We then solve at leading order in $\delta$, match the solutions from the shear-dominated and plug-like regions together, and finally arrive at the evolution equation which we state below.
+In the plug-like region, the shear stress is below the yield stress, but the fluid is still yielded because the normal stresses are large enough that the total stress exceeds the yield stress.
+We solve at leading order in $\delta$ in the shear-dominated and plug-like regions, match the solutions from the two regions together, and finally arrive at the evolution equation which we state below.
 The full derivation is given in Appendix \ref{app:derivation}.

 Following the approach of, e.g., \citet{camassa_ring_2012}, we write the evolution equation in terms of the unscaled variables \eqref{nondim} rather than the scaled variables \eqref{scaledvars}, so $\delta$ does not appear in the equations.
 However, the limit in which the theory is formally valid remains $\delta\ll1$.